Sunday, September 28, 2014

 I know that every story has already been told.
 But not quite in this way with those nuances by these actors.
 There is sufficient mystery in human relationships so one doesn’t need to introduce inter-galactic creatures invading our bloodstream with supernatural powers.

 I’m aware that much of what was produced in bygone days was junk.
-But among the pablum were watchable films that didn’t rattle our sensory apparatus.
+But among the Pablum were watchable films that didn’t rattle our sensory apparatus.
 The dream factory invented Noir.
 They sent our toes tapping with musicals.
 Capra defined Americana.
 Welles punctured it.
 The two Hepburns charmed us.
 Bogey hard-boiled us.

 Now the covered wagons are gone and we are left adrift in the wasteland with a shuttered gate on the factory and broken windows.
 There is a speckled banana growing black in the fruit bowl.
 Stories are rotting, untold, behind this window, that off-ramp.